-This target covers our Funds which have already reduced their carbon footprint, have a low carbon intensity, and are already aligned with a 1.5°C scenario (as per ISS methodology).
+This target will cover our Funds which have already achieved significant decarbonisation, have a low carbon intensity and are already aligned with a 1.5°C scenario.
 For these Funds, we seek to ensure the Fund trajectory remains aligned to 1.5°C.

-Meet fund alignment targets
+Meet fund aligntment targets